 The VPNs in this guide keep no usage logs, and no connection logs that could be used to ascertain what you did online.
 This means that even if a government agency asks for records about what you've done online, the VPN has none to hand over.

 A good VPN also needs plenty of server locations.
 The more server locations a VPN has, the more places you can pretend to be in.
 This gives you a lot more freedom and choice.

-As a general rule, we don’t recommend free VPN services.
-This is mostly because the service they offer often isn’t robust enough for streaming, downloading and other data intensive tasks.
-However, some free services also offer dubious privacy policies that, in the worst cases, leave your data open to the highest bidder.
-However, if you are sure you want to take a free VPN for a trial run, we urge you to check out our free VPN page, where all the providers have been vetted and can be trusted.
+As a general rule, we don't recommend free VPN services.
+This is mostly because the service they offer often isn't robust enough for streaming, downloading and other data-intensive tasks and some service providers sell your data to the highest bidder.
+However, if you are sure you want to take a free VPN for a trial run, check out our free VPN page, where all the providers have been vetted and can be trusted.

 Get a Turkish IP Address